The climate footprint of ChoViva

 Why is ChoViva CO₂-reduced?

-The mentioned figures are primarily based on the fact that a large portion of our ingredients can be grown in Europe.
-Shorter supply chains and the avoidance of deforestation contribute, among other factors, to a lower CO₂ footprint compared to chocolate.
+The mentioned figures are primarily based on the fact that most of our sunflower seeds can be grown in Europe.
+The shorter supply chains of the sunflower seeds and the fact that their cultivation avoids deforestation contribute, among other factors, to a lower CO₂ footprint compared to cocoa.

 Sources